samuelthen/n8n-nodes-excel-writer/README.md

 ## License

-This project follows the [n8n fair-code license](https://docs.n8n.io/reference/license/).
+This project is licensed under the [MIT License](./LICENSE).
+Note that n8n is distributed under the [Sustainable Use License](https://docs.n8n.io/reference/license/).